epicYellow/epicYellow/README.md

 ###

-<p align="left">Recently, I've dived headfirst into the exciting realms of machine learning and data science.
-The potential to derive meaningful insights from vast datasets and build intelligent systems fascinates me.</p>
+<p align="left">Recently, I've dived into the interesting world of machine learning and data science.
+The potential to derive meaningful insights from vast datasets and build intelligent systems fascinates me.
+Of which Im planning to further drive the user experience within my other projects and gain more understanding on how I can improve them.</p>

 ###